Protests, 1960s onwards

 Petitioning Parliament was a common method of protest and Māori sent numerous petitions representing land grievances to Parliament.
 A number of deputations went to England to try and present their grievances to the reigning monarch.

 Protests often revolved around waterways, which Māori relied on as important sources of food.
-In the Wairarapa in the 1890s Pākehā sought to open the spit across the mouth of Lake Ōnoke to prevent flooding.
-However, local Māori tried to prevent this as the lake was an important source of food, particularly eels.
+In Wairarapa in the 1890s, Pākehā sought to open the spit across the mouth of Lake Ōnoke to prevent flooding.
+Local Māori tried to prevent this as the lake was an important source of food, particularly eels.
 Digging to open the spit was obstructed by Māori filling in the trench.
 Eventually Ngāti Kahungunu leader Piripi Te Maari-o-te-rangi petitioned Parliament.

 Contemporary protest changes